-The P33 Family Flash memory one-time-programmable (OTP) register allows unique flash device identification that can be used to increase system security.
+The one-time-programmable (OTP) Register allows unique flash device identification that can be used to increase system security.
 The individual Block Lock feature provides zero-latency block locking and unlocking.
-The P33-65nm device adds enhanced protection via Password Access Mode which allows user to protect write and/or read access to the defined blocks.
-In addition, the P33 Family Flash memory may also provide the backward compatible OTP permanent lock feature.
+The P33-65nm SBC device adds enhanced protection via Password Access Mode which allows user to protect write and/or read access to the defined blocks.
+In addition, the P33-65nm SBC device could also provide the full-device OTP permanent lock feature.